 The interviewer wants to assess your critical thinking process and problem-solving skills.

 Tip 2: Break down your approach and define them in brief.

-““Firstly, I will communicate with the managers to get to the bottom of the issue then devise a strategic solution to overcome these issues.
+“Firstly, I will communicate with the managers to get to the bottom of the issue and then devise a strategic solution to overcome these issues.
 I will try to understand the core of the problem.
-I’ll ask the question ‘why’ and ask for a probable solution for the problem to the team members.
+I’ll ask the question ‘why’ and ask for a probable solution for the problem to team members.
 I will assure the team that the changes made in the process are only for the good.”

 9. Do You Have Any Experience With Outsourcing Personnel Or Supplier Management?

 As a PMO manager, one has to look over in-house as well as remote resources.
 It calls for strong communication and managerial skills.

 Tip 1: Even if you don’t have the experience, demonstrate that you have the skills to undertake the task.